sjoerdvankreel/firefly-synth-2/static/Manual.md

 * 1x hard-sync capable waveform:<br/>
 Choice of saw/sqr/tri.
 Pitch controls the offset of slave pitch relative to the osci's internal/master pitch.
 * 1x DSF generator (additive oscillator with just a couple control parameters):<br/>
-Distance and decay control the frequency and amplitude of consecutive sines.<br/>
+Distance (specified in times the osci frequency) and decay control the frequency and amplitude of consecutive sines.<br/>
 Overtones mode allows to explicitly specify the number of sines generated.<br/>
 Bandwidth mode allows to specify a range between base frequency only (0%) or all the way up to Nyquist/half-sample-rate (100%).